ember-learn/cli-guides/guides/basic-use/index.md

 Linux users should follow the steps on the [Watchman](https://facebook.github.io/watchman/) website to build from the source.

-If Watchman is not installed, a notice is displayed when invoking various commands ("Could not start watchman").
+If Watchman is not installed, a notice is displayed when using CLI commands, such as "Could not start watchman".
 It's safe to ignore this message.
 However, file-watching won't be as smooth as it is with Watchman.

 ### Installing for Windows

-Windows Vista and newer Windows versions are fully supported, although there are steps you can take to improve your experience.
+Windows versions as far back as Vista are fully supported, although there are steps you can take to improve your experience.
 You can find more information about this in our section on [Windows support](../reference/windows/)

 ## Getting help